AnyChart/docs.anychart.com/Basic_Charts_Types/TreeMap_Chart.md

 ## Data

 Working with data in AnyChart TreeMaps is quite simple.
-As TreeMap in intended to work with hierarchies, you can set the data in one of two available formats: as an hierarchical tree and as an hierarchical table.
+As TreeMap is intended to work with hierarchies, you can set the data in one of two available formats: as an hierarchical tree and as an hierarchical table.

 Regardless which way we decide to use, there are some parameters we have to define to all points.
 Here's a list of them:
  - "id": a unique parameter that identifies the point.
 This parameter is necessary for all elements, or nodes;